jwharm/tribute-to-paganitzu/README.md

 The room layout is read from the file `PAGA1.007` in the `LevelReader` class.
 The file contains the exact layout of the 20 rooms; every tile has a number that corresponds to its type (a wall, spider, empty space, key, ...).
 Many types of tile have multiple variants: for example, there are 4 types of spider, depending of the direction they are expected to move.
 The tiles are loaded into a `Room` object that represent the level in its initial state.
 The tiles have a state (passive or active) and an image to display.

-The core gameplay loop in the `Game.updateState()` method iterates through the tiles and draws the images.
+The core gameplay loop in the `GameSession.updateState()` method iterates through the tiles and draws the images.
 It then runs all transitions; most transitions will also draw one or more image.
 The loop runs 10 times per second (10 FPS).

 The actual drawing is done with the Cairo graphics library.
 Cairo uses a `Context` class that can execute drawing commands like drawing lines, displaying an image, transforming images, etcetera.
 All drawing operations in the game are executed in `DrawCommand` actions that perform an operation on a Cairo `Context`.